fullstackedorg/workspace/docs/Create/Modular design.md

 - External Tools (database and third parties)

-While all of theses
+While all of theses can change, scale and grow at a different rate.
+Keeping all of them in sync is always a challenge.
+Here's how FullStacked approach could help you in building and growing your web app projects.

 ## WebApp

-UI and CSS libraries releases at such a high rate.
+Nowadays, UI and CSS libraries releases at such a high rate.
 Trends evovle and we all want our interfaces to have the latest look.
-While setting it up is not always as simple as it should be, FullStacked
+While setting it up is not always as simple as it should be, FullStacked provides templates to add it as fast as possible.

 ### Example